2nd May, 2024

 A prohibition notice would be issued where the inspection feels there is a serious risk of personal injury to one or more people.
 For example, if moving parts of machinery are not guarded, or work at height is being carried out without any edge protection.

 This type of notice is usually issued in person, to the person carrying out the activity, even if they are not legally responsible for the safety measures.
-This is to make sure they stop work, and the dangerous activity, right away.

 A copy of the notice will then be issued to the employer, who has legal responsibilities to ensure the work is carried out safely.

-Unlike the improvement notice, the prohibition notice doesn't need a deadline.
-Work just simply cannot happen until the matters are resolved.
-Sometimes, where work is happening, the prohibition notice may be delayed to allow the section of work to finish, if stopping immediately would introduce additional risks, or for example, if workers need to get to a place of safety.
+Sometimes, where work is happening, the prohibition notice may be delayed to allow the section of work to finish, if stopping immediately would introduce additional risks, or for example if workers need to get to a place of safety.
+You'll be told if this is the case.

 The work doesn't necessarily need to have taken place for a prohibition notice to be issued.
 Where there is an anticipation that something dangerous is about to happen, this notice can be issued to stop that work from happening.

-While there are two types of enforcement notices, HSE inspectors can choose to issue one, the other or both.
+While there are two types of enforcement notices, HSE inspectors have the powers to choose to issue one, the other or both.
 And just because the prohibition notice is more severe, doesn't mean you need to get an improvement notice first.
-For example, a prohibition notice can be issued to stop a dangerous activity.
-It may be followed by an improvement notice to address the breaches that lead to the risks found.

 Prosecutions can follow either type of notice.
 This could be for failure to comply with an enforcement notice, or for the health and safety breach itself.

-Find out more about the powers of HSE inspectors, and the legal health and safety responsibilities of employers.
+Find out more about the powers of HSE inspectors and the legal health and safety responsibilities of employers.

 share on twitter share on facebook share on linked in share by email